-The Company had \$5,946 in long-term debt outstanding at varying levels of fixed and floating interest rates between 4.87-6.53% as at September 30, 2013.
-The floating rate debt totaled \$5,340 as at September 30, 2013 and is based on a fixed spread over the six-month Euribor rate.
-Any movement in the six-month Euribor rate over remaining term of the unsecured debt with have an impact on the amount of interest paid by the Company.
+The Company had \$5,679 in long-term debt outstanding at varying levels of fixed and floating interest rates between 4.87-6.53% as at December 31, 2013.
+The floating rate debt totaled \$5,099 as at December 31, 2013 and is based on a fixed spread over the six-month Euribor rate.
+Any movement in the six-month Euribor rate over remaining term of the unsecured debt will have an impact on the amount of interest paid by the Company.
 For every 100 basis point (1.00%) movement in the six-month Euribor rate will cause the amount the Company is required to pay in monthly interest to fluctuate +/- \$5.
-The Company may in the future become a borrower of an additional material amount of funds or repay its existing outstanding long-term debt at any time without penalty.
+The Company may, in the future, become a borrower of an additional material amount of funds or repay its existing outstanding long-term debt at any time without penalty.
 The Company's primary operations are located in Spain and the current European financial crisis that is causing borrowing costs in several European countries to increase may have a negative impact on both the Company's future borrowing costs and its ability to obtain debt financing.

-As at September 30, 2013, Almonty had \$108 in capital lease obligations that carry interest rate 8.50% with terms to maturity of 2 years.
+As at December 31, 2013, Almonty had \$103 in capital lease obligations that carry interest rate 8.50% with terms to maturity of 1 year.